-A Machine learning approach in stress testing US bank holding companies (Job Market Paper)
+”A Machine learning approach in stress testing US bank holding companies”, (Revision requested), International Review of Financial Analysis, (Job Market Paper)

-On bank credit and business cycle from a machine learning perspective, joint with Dalibor Stevanovic
+”On bank credit and business cycle from a machine learning perspective,” joint with Dalibor Stevanovic

-We find that a one standard deviation negative aggregate shock moves credit volume and credit prices in the opposite direction, corroborating that it identifies a bank credit supply shock.
+This paper proposes identifying the bank’s credit supply shock using a machine learning approach in a data-rich setup.
+The analysis consists of two steps.
+First, we do a pseudo-out-of-sample forecasting exercise to approximate the bankers’ predictive model of the capital-to-asset ratio.
+Then, we define the aggregate credit shock as the weighted average of bank-specific out-of-sample forecast errors.
+In the second step, we include the constructed shock in a VAR to assess its impact on the business cycle.
+We find that a one standard deviation negative aggregate credit shock moves credit volume and prices in the opposite direction, corroborating that it identifies a bank credit supply shock.
 Furthermore, this shock has significant macroeconomic effects.
 It triggers a slowdown in GDP growth, inflation, and a substantial commercial and industrial credit volume drop.
 However, the decline in commercial and industrial credit is more pronounced and persistent than the slowdown in GDP growth.

 ”Bank-level uncertainty and the business cycle: Evidence from large US Bank holding companies”